emu-russia/breaks/BreakingNESWiki_DeepL/APU/waves.md

 The timeline is respected more or less accurately only for SoftCLK LFO signals, in other cases the timescale is chosen arbitrarily (it makes no sense to make it accurate).

+The sources of all the tests that were used to make the diagrams are in the folder `/HDL/Framework/Icarus`.

 ## CLK Divider

 ![div](/BreakingNESWiki/imgstore/apu/waves/div.png)